June 06, 2022

 Public CHNA CHIME data profiles for each Connecticut town and hospital service area have been distributed to hospitals, local health departments, and community health partners in each region of the state.
 They are available on request from DataHaven, or may be posted here upon request.

-Complete set of documents related to each hospital's Community Health Needs Assessment (CHNA), including these public CHNA CHIME data profiles and other relevant reports by DataHaven, will be posted on each hospital's website.
+Complete sets of documents related to each hospital's Community Health Needs Assessment (CHNA), including these public CHNA CHIME data profiles and other relevant reports by DataHaven, will be posted on each hospital's website.
+Data from the reports are also included in CHNA-related documents, such as DataHaven's series of Community Wellbeing Index reports.